 \subsection{Proof of Theorem \ref{thm:necessary_and_sufficient_conditions}}

+In the following, we prove Theorem \ref{thm:necessary_and_sufficient_conditions} for the system (\ref{eq:sys_straightened_out_Delta}) after the state transformation (\ref{eq:state_transformation_Delta}), i.e., we assume that the distributions (\ref{eq:chain_Delta}) have already been straightened out.
 The idea of the proof is to straighten out the sequence (\ref{eq:chain_D}) in $\bar{k}$ steps with coordinate transformations on $\mathcal{X}\times\mathcal{U}$ that can be interpreted as input transformations for the subsystems (\ref{eq:sys_straightened_out_Delta_subsys}), $k=0,\ldots,\bar{k}-1$.
-These transformations lead to a sequence of decomposed subsystems, and show inductively that the complete system (\ref{eq:sys_straightened_out_Delta}) is flat if and only if the subsystem with $f_{rest}$ is flat.
+These transformations result in a sequence of decomposed subsystems, and show inductively that the complete system (\ref{eq:sys_straightened_out_Delta}) is flat if and only if the subsystem with $f_{rest}$ is flat.